BMO Financial Group

 BMO’s 2010 gift also created the BMO Financial Group Access to Higher Education Awards, a needs-based program supporting students who successfully complete one of U of T’s two flagship access programs—the Transitional Year Program or the Millie Rotman Shime Academic Bridging Program at Woodsworth College.

-In 2017, BMO honoured its outgoing CEO William Downe, a graduate of U of T’s MBA program and a dedicated volunteer, by establishing the BMO Chair in Finance at the Rotman School.
+In 2017, BMO honoured its outgoing CEO William Downe, a graduate of U of T’s MBA program and a dedicated volunteer, by establishing the William A. Downe BMO Chair in Finance at the Rotman School.

 In 2019, a $5-million gift from BMO—the largest BMO has ever made to a single institution—established the BMO Lab for Creative Research in the Arts, Performance, Emerging Technologies and AI at U of T’s Centre for Drama, Theatre & Performance Studies in the Faculty of Arts & Science.
 As the first centre in the world to investigate artificial intelligence through the arts, the BMO Lab explores how new technologies advance artistic expression and enables creative artists to provide engineers with unique feedback on technologies under development, while supporting global artists to introduce exciting emerging technologies to the public.